Vordex logo

 • Rent review clause allows increases more than once per year / without 3 months' notice (unenforceable from 1 Apr 2025)

-• "Council Tax" wording (NI uses Rates)
+• "Council Tax" wording (NI uses Rates and different liability rules)

 Fix